udithkidiyoor-netizen/aqi-statistical-analysis/README.md

 # Practice
 `Exploratory statistical analysis and visualization of EPA air quality data using Python, developed as part of the practice notebooks collection.`

 `Exploratory and statistical sampling analysis of EPA air quality data using Python.
-This project focuses on sampling distributions, population mean estimation, repeated random sampling, and visualization of AQI trends using Pandas, Seaborn, and Matplotlib.`
+This project focuses on sampling distributions, population mean estimation, repeated random sampling, and visualization of AQI trends.`